VIC, Barwon-South Western

 Christian College Geelong Christian College Geelong aims to grow vibrant, confident students who strive for the highest academic standards - while also accepting the responsibility of helping others in the local and global community.

 For nearly 40 years, Christian College has developed this proud tradition, prioritising high-quality independent schooling at a reasonable cost.

 Families throughout the Geelong region have recognised the advantages of choosing a school where academic excellence is balanced with Christian character development, with the College’s five core values – faith, grace, hope, love and truth – guiding students on their journey.

 The College currently operates across five campuses in Geelong, the Bellarine Peninsula and the Surf Coast

 (Surf Coast Campus offering 2018 Prep positions only)

 From Kindergarten to Year 4, the Junior School atmosphere is one of warmth, care and understanding.
 Happy students gain confidence as they master the vital foundations of literacy and numeracy, while innovative specialist programs like art, music, sport, LOTE and technology begin a true love of learning.

 The Middle School program from Years 5 to 9 is both challenging and engaging as we introduce a wide range of studies.
 These encourage students to discover and develop new talents and skills.

 An innovative program for gifted students, called ‘Q’ed’, provides a catalogue of challenging projects with collaborative learning to ensure the talents of these students are given every chance to blossom.

-Great opportunities are given for students to participate in sporting teams, musical ensembles, bands or choirs along with dance groups and musical productions.
-Such activities and competition develop students’ confidence in their own abilities and establish good self-esteem which is vital during the early adolescent years.
+Great opportunities are available to students to participate in like sporting teams, musical ensembles, bands or choirs, along with dance groups and musical productions.
+Such activities and competition develop students’ confidence in their own abilities and establish good self-esteem, which is vital during the early adolescent years.